doronz88/pymobiledevice3/README.md

 ## Working with developer tools (iOS >= 17.0)

 > **NOTE:** Currently, this is only officially supported on macOS & Windows (up to iOS 17.3.1), but fully supported on
 > all platforms starting at iOS 17.4 using the new lockdown tunnel.
+For windows interaction with iOS 17.0-17.3.1, you'll
+> need to install the additional WeTest drivers using: `pymobiledevice3 remote install-wetest-drivers` inside an
+> administrator terminal

 Starting at iOS 17.0, Apple introduced the new CoreDevice framework to work with iOS devices.
 This framework relies on the [RemoteXPC](misc/RemoteXPC.md) protocol.
 In order to communicate with the developer services you'll be required to